ic-Solutions/neetadvisor/_pages/faq.md

 ### About Entrance Exam

-**Q: Is NEET 2020 twice a year?**
+**Q: Is {{site.data.keywords.keyword-year}} twice a year?**

-A: So far there has been no official announcement which suggests that NEET 2020 will not be conducted twice.
-As per the official announcement, NTA has revealed that NEET 2020 is scheduled to be conducted on August 13, 2020, only.
+A: So far there has been no official announcement which suggests that {{site.data.keywords.keyword-year}} will not be conducted twice.
+As per the official announcement, NTA has revealed that {{site.data.keywords.keyword-year}} is scheduled to be conducted on August 13, 2020, only.

 **Q: What will be the mode of entrance exam?**

 A: NEET will be conducted in offline mode i.e., pen and paper mode.
 Candidates will be given NEET OMR sheet 2020 to fill the answers which will be evaluated electronically.

-**Q: Who will be the conducting body for NEET 2020?**
+**Q: Who will be the conducting body for {{site.data.keywords.keyword-year}}?**

 A: Since 2019, National Testing Agency has been entrusted with the responsibility to conduct NEET.

-**Q: What is the new change introduced in NEET 2020?**
+**Q: What is the new change introduced in {{site.data.keywords.keyword-year}}?**

-A: NEET 2020 will serve as the single entrance test through which all MBBS or BDS seats offered in the country will be filled.
+A: {{site.data.keywords.keyword-year}} will serve as the single entrance test through which all MBBS or BDS seats offered in the country will be filled.
 Candidates will have to appear for NEET in order to get admission in AIIMS and JIPMER as well.
 Based on NEET score, candidates will be granted admission in medical and dental colleges

-**Q: What will be the pattern of questions in the NEET 2020 after scrapping AIIMS and JIPMER?**
+**Q: What will be the pattern of questions in the {{site.data.keywords.keyword-year}} after scrapping AIIMS and JIPMER?**

-A: There is no change in the NEET 2020 question pattern.
-NEET 2020 question paper will have total 180 objective type (multiple-choice) questions of Physics, Chemistry and Biology.
+A: There is no change in the {{site.data.keywords.keyword-year}} question pattern. {{site.data.keywords.keyword-year}} question paper will have total 180 objective type (multiple-choice) questions of Physics, Chemistry and Biology.
 45 each in Physics & Chemistry and 90 questions from Biology (Botany and Zoology).

 **Q: How many seats are there for MBBS in AIIMS?**